arquillian/arquillian-maven/README.md

     (note: Remote containers are not actually started, but Archive will be undeployed on shutdown)

+* start

+    This goal will Setup and Start the Container.
+The Container is added to the Maven execution context for reuse by other command.

 * deploy

-    This goal will Setup and Start the Container and Deploy the Archive, for so to Stop the Container.

-    (note: This goal makes most sense used with Remote containers)
+    This goal will deploy the given Archive defined by "filename".
+An Exception is thrown if start has not been called.

 * undeploy

+    This goal will undeploy the given Archive defined by "filename".
+An Exception is thrown if start has not been called.

+* stop

+    This goal stops the Container and cleans up the Maven context.

+* deployRemote

     This goal will Setup and Start the Container and Deploy the Archive, for so to Stop the Container.

+    (note: This goal only makes sense used with Remote containers)

+* undeployRemote

+    This goal will Setup and Start the Container and Deploy the Archive, for so to Stop the Container.

-    (note: This goal makes most sense used with Remote containers)
+    (note: This goal only makes sense used with Remote containers)

 Configuration